SD-WAN Analytics: What It Is, Key Metrics, and Monitoring Use Cases

 - Core questions it answers: Which applications are affected?
 Is the problem in the underlay or overlay?
 Did a policy change cause the issue?
 Is the problem at a branch, provider, or cloud region?

-- Why vendor-neutral matters: SD-WAN controllers show their own view; network intelligence platforms like Kentik provide an independent, cross-vendor perspective
+- Why vendor-neutral matters: SD-WAN controllers show their own view.
+Network intelligence platforms like Kentik provide an independent, cross-vendor perspective

 - Connection to broader observability: SD-WAN analytics is most valuable when correlated with cloud, internet, and data center visibility in the same platform